-High school students who have completed most of the requirements for graduation by the end of their junior year in high school may apply for early admission.
-A decision on early admission requires: (1) the approval of the Admissions Committee, (2) the consent of the student's parents/guardians, and (3) the approval of the school district superintendent that the student may forgo the senior year in high school and complete high school graduation requirements with college courses.
+High school students who have completed most of the requirements for graduation by the end of their junior year may apply for early admission.
+A decision on early admission requires: (1) the approval of the Director of Admissions, (2) the consent of the student's parents/guardians, and (3) the approval of the school district superintendent that the student may forgo the senior year in high school and complete high school graduation requirements with college courses.